Healthdirect Free Australian health advice you can count on.

 • after handling animals, including domestic pets

-If you live with someone who has a staph skin infection you may be able to avoid developing the infection by:
+Take extra care if you live with someone who has a staph skin infection.
+You can avoid catching the infection by:

-• not sharing any personal items with them such as toothbrushes, towels, clothes and linen
+• not sharing any personal items with them.
+This includes:

-• ensuring their bedding and towels are cleaned daily, with hot water and bleach, before their infection disappears
+• making sure their bedding and towels are cleaned daily.
+Use hot water and bleach.

 Learn more here about the development and quality assurance of healthdirect content.